Sickness absence management policy and procedure

 - falls regularly on specific days e.g. a Friday and/or Monday

 The employee should be notified of the meeting in advance, in writing, with the reason for the meeting clearly stated.
 The employee should be advised that they may be accompanied, if they wish, by a work colleague or union representative.
-The Nominated Person is advised to contact Human Resources for advice before initiating the meeting and it may be appropriate to request Human Resources to attend the meeting.
+The Nominated Person is advised to contact the People Support team for advice before initiating the meeting and it may be appropriate to request a member of the People Support team to attend the meeting.
 This meeting should be kept confidential and information confined to those who have an operational need to know or are involved in the administration of the meeting.

 This meeting is intended to draw the employee's attention to their sickness absence record.
 It is meant to be supportive, to give guidance and counselling and to explore ways of improving the employee's sickness absence.
 It is not intended to be intrusive and it is reasonable for the employee to request a meeting with an alternative Nominated Person if they would find this less intrusive.